Finn: A New Musical – at the PB&J Cafe

 HOW IT WORKS:

-A Meal with the Show – Each child will receive a meal featuring: A classic PB&J (or alternative main option), a tasty side, a sweet treat for dessert, and a juice box (please Note: A few days before the show, you’ll receive a pre-show email with a short form to let us know about any dietary restrictions or preferences)
+A Meal with the Show – Each child will receive a meal featuring: A classic PB&J (or alternative main option), a tasty side, a sweet treat for dessert, and a juice box (Note: A nut-free option will be available)

 Grown-ups will enjoy a grazing table featuring a selection of hors d’oeuvres.
 Plus, our bar and concessions will be open for additional food and drink purchases.